Run-and-tumble particle in one-dimensional confining potential: Steady state, relaxation and first passage properties: Introduction

 Another related interesting observable is the first-passage probability $F_{\rm fp}(t,x_0)$ which denotes the probability density that the RTP, starting at $x_0>0$, crosses the origin for the first time at time $t$.
 For arbitrary confining $V(x)$, there exist extensive results in the literature on the {\it mean} first-passage time~\cite{Lindenberg,Weiss_Lind}.
 However, there is hardly any result on the full distribution of the first-passage time.
 Only very recently exact results were obtained for a free RTP, i.e. for $f(x) = 0$, as well as for the box potential \cite{Malakar2018}.
 In this paper, we present exact results for $F_{\rm fp}(t,x_0)$ for two cases $p=2$ and $p=1$.

 The rest of the paper is organised as follows.
 In Section \ref{steady-state}, we provide a derivation of the steady state probability density for arbitrary confining potential $V(x)$ and then discuss the form of the stationary distribution for potentials of the form $V(x) = \alpha \, |x|^p$, with $p>0$.
 We show that there is a shape transition in the $(p,\alpha)$-plane from an active profile to a passive profile across a critical line $\alpha_c(p)$.
 The resulting phase diagram is shown in Fig.~\ref{Fig_Ph_Diag}.
 In Section \ref{relax-harmonic}, we discuss the relaxation to the steady state for the harmonic potential $p=2$.
 First-passage properties for this harmonic case are discussed in Section \ref{FP}.
 We conclude in Section \ref{sec:conclusion} with a summary and open questions.
 Some details have been relegated to two Appendices.
 In Appendix \ref{appendixA} we provide some details of the calculations of the first-passage properties for the harmonic case $p=2$.
-In Appendix \ref{A:Q_pm-modx} we briefly discuss the stationary-state, relaxation to the stationary state as well as the first-passage properties for the marginal case where $V(x) = \alpha\,|x|$.